SalmanStarneo/GE2-2022-KHGumShip/README.md

 # Events Summary

-1. Hero Jets takes off from Warship/ Music starts
+1. ToffieShip(my model that is based on GummieShip) takes off from Warship/ Music starts
-2. Hero Jets gains altitude and perform movements above the ship
+2. ToffieShip gains altitude and perform movements above the ship
-3. Follower jets will follow a leader Hero jet in an offset formation
+3. Following enemies will follow the leader ToffieShip in an offset formation
-4. Hero jets will gain altitude and fly above the clouds
+4. ToffieShip will gain altitude and fly above the clouds
-5. Villain jets will enter the scene and begin chasing the Heroes
+5. enemies will enter the scene and begin chasing the Ship
-6. Villain jets will launch homing missiles at the Heroes when they are within a certain range
+6. enemies will fire attacks at the ToffieShip when they are within a certain range
-7. Missiles will spawn at the bottom of the jet, then us seek and arrive to find their targets.
+7. Shots will spawn at the center of the enemies, then us seek and arrive to find their targets.
-8. When a jet is hit with a missile, they explode or fall out of the sky.
+8. When an enemey is hit with a shot, they explode or fall out of the sky.
-9. Hero jets will begin maneuvering away from missiles and attempt to take down the enemy jets.
+9. ToffieShip will begin maneuvering away from shots and attempt to take down the enemies.
-10. Guns on the wayship may be implemented to shoot at enemy jets from the sea.
+10. Guns on the wayship may be implemented to shoot at enemies.
-11. The Heroes will win and the remaining jets will land on the warship.
+11. The Heroes will win and the remaining enemies will fly off away.
 12. End

 # STORYBOARD